 Criterion 4: Teaching and Learning — Evaluation and Improvement

 The Teaching and Learning — Evaluation and Improvement Committee is responsible for ensuring the University demonstrates responsibility for the quality of our educational programs, learning environments and support services.
 The committee also evaluates the effectiveness of those programs, environments and services for student learning through processes designed to promote continuous improvement.
+Thank you to the following people for drafting the initial argument for Criterion 4:

 Name Title Unit Jennifer Anderson Associate Director, CPD Info and Systems Career and Professional Development Michael Brent Assistant Professor, Department of Philosophy College of Arts, Humanities and Social Sciences Michelle Kruse-Crocker Teaching Associate Professor University College Christina Paguyo Director, Academic Assessment Office of Teaching and Learning Maggie Red* Associate Dean, Programs and Partnerships Colorado Women's College Nancy Sasaki Teaching Professor Natural Sciences and Mathematics Rachel Walsh Associate Professor, Languages and Literatures College of Arts, Humanities and Social Sciences Kate Willink* Faculty Director Office of Teaching and Learning